404-Repo/404-gen-unity-plugin/README.md

 ### 4. Restart Unity.
 - **Please restart Unity before using the Plugin.**

+Make sure the rendering backend is now set to
+- Directx 12 on Windows.
+- Metal on Mac OS.
+- Vulkan on Linux.

 ## Usage
 ### Generating
 1. Go to **Window > 404-GEN 3D Generator** to open the generation window.